bcnataly/data-analyst-portfolio-nataly/5_Project_PostgreSQL-Tableau/README.md

 👉 In summary: RetroMovie Rentals should focus on strengthening profitable ratings and genres, optimizing store operations, and maintaining a diversified catalog to secure sustainable growth.
-Would you like me to also refine this into a short recruiter-friendly paragraph (like a portfolio highlight) that showcases your analytical and storytelling skills?